-Beyond the content, your delivery of your message is what will make you truly memorable.
+Beyond the content, your speech delivery is what will make you truly memorable.
 How can you belt out your presentation in a way that gets the same kind of audience response as Susan?
 Control the controllable.
 Remove all distractions to their ability to listen and fully consider your idea or recommendation.
-Here’s how . . .
+Here’s how:

 First, remove all distractions to their eyes:

-- Project energy and enthusiasm!
 What if acting enthusiastically doesn’t feel right to you?
 Tough!
-It doesn’t matter how you feel.
-What matters is how you make them No energy from you means no action from them.
+It doesn’t matter how you feel, what matters is how you make them feel.
+No energy from you means no action from them.

 Next, eliminate all distractions to their ears: